ubiquitypress/operas-metrics-widget/README.md

 In the example above, the first thing to note is that there are three direct children of the _graphs_ object: `time_graph`, `country_table`, and `world_map`.
 These are not arbritrary values, but instead tell the widget exactly what graphs should appear when the user clicks on (in this case) the Sessions button on the navigation menu; we want to see a time graph, a country table, and a world map.
 There are many more graph options available, and they can all be found in [this table](#supported-graphs).

-Within each object you will see the required fields of `width` and `uris`, as well as a `hideLabel` field present on the _world_map_ object - which is optional and does not need to be present.
+Within each object you will see the required fields of `width` and `uris`, as well as a `hide_label` field present on the _world_map_ object - which is optional and does not need to be present.

 The _width_ field does exactly what it suggests - it tells the widget the **percentage width** of space that this graph should take up on the page.
 You may notice that the first graph is already set to occupy 100% of the space, but this is absolutely fine; the widget allows graphs to overflow onto as many rows as you'd like.
 Based on the values provided in the example above, there will be two rows - one row which contains only the time graph, and another row beneath where the space is unevenly shared between the country table and world map.
 The value of the _width_ field supports a number `100`, a string `"100"`, or a complete string `"100%"`.
 In order to prevent any whitespace, ensure that the total widths of your graphs is divisible by 100.